 We offer the luxury of time, great locations and independence, while supporting you with our expertise and knowledge of the Yukon.
-I am personally surprised at tours that claim to be “photo” tours but are really quickly paced van trips, with little time to take more than a snapshot.
+I am personally surprised at tours that claim to be "photo" tours but are actually quickly paced van trips, with little time to take more than a snapshot.
 The intent of this tour is to encompass a wide variety of subject matter, ranging from landscapes to artifacts, wildlife, historic buildings, and more.
 My personal projects at this time include tension and texture, and those scales of subject are available as well.

 We meet our goal of providing a proper photo tour in three prime ways.
 First, we limit our daily travel to a reasonable pace.
 Second, we have guides with 30 years of experience finding locations in the North.
 Third, we are RV-based, which has several benefits.
 We can camp almost anywhere, so we don't have to reach the next hotel, and can plan according to subject, not accommodation.
 Driving your own RV, you have the flexibility to spend time where you wish, rejoining the group in the evening.
-Our guide, travelling in their own RV, is there to support you, not move you along.
+Our guides, travelling in their own RV, are there to support you, not move you along.
 We do want to regroup at times in case anybody has problems, but you are discovering the Yukon on your own terms as we travel together.